 Counting steps with a wrist pedometer: 10,000 a day is a great goal to set.

 So once you buy a pedometer, then what?
 More and more doctors and fitness experts recommend walking 10,000 steps every day to maintain a healthy weight and heart.

 Where did this magic number come from?
 Japan.
 The average Japanese lifestyle includes eating lots of fish and farm-fresh veggies.
 Plus, they do a lot of walking.

 As it stands, Americans average about 3,000 to 4,000 steps a day.
 But 10,000 steps isn’t all that much.
 You could try to get all your steps in one, long walk — it would be about 5 miles — but chances are, you don’t have that kind of time every day.
 Better to do a few short walks throughout the day.
-Turn you “coffee” breaks into walking breaks.
+Turn your “coffee” breaks into walking breaks.
 Take the stairs.
 And before you know it, the steps will add up, and the pounds will come off.

 Waterproof Activity Wireless Smart Bracelet

 This gadget gets consistently good reviews on a variety of fitness sites and seems to be designed for workouts that are more intense than your average daily walk.
-The Dawo wrist pedometer is sweat, rain, splash and water resistant and also ventilated for when you’re really sweating.
-This fitness bracelet knows if you’re not up and moving, and will remind you to walk, and then track your heart rate, steps and all the other important data point.
+The Dawo wrist pedometer is sweat, rain, splash and water-resistant and also ventilated for when you’re really sweating.
+This fitness bracelet knows if you’re not up and moving, and will remind you to walk, and then track your heart rate, steps, and all the other important data point.

-Research shows prolonged periods of inactivity such as sitting at a desk decreases your body’s production of fat-burning enzymes.
+Research shows prolonged periods of inactivity such as sitting at a desk reduces your body’s production of fat-burning enzymes.
 You can reverse that effect by taking frequent, short walk breaks throughout your day.
 And while you might lose track of time and forget to move, vívofit knows.